ciuc123/ciuc123.github.io/_posts/2025-11-05-laravel-11-slim-architecture.md

 date: 2025-11-05
 ---

-# Laravel 11 Slim Architecture: Why Less Is More for Large Teams

 Laravel 11 introduces a dramatically simplified application structure that eliminates thousands of lines of boilerplate code while making onboarding faster and maintenance easier.
 For teams managing complex Laravel applications with multiple developers, this architectural shift addresses real pain points that have accumulated over years of framework evolution.